 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This mystery is a hardcover edition that was published by Minotaur Books on August 27, 2013 and has 405 pages.
+mystery that was published by Minotaur Books on August 27, 2013 and has 405 pages.

 Explore it on Goodreads or Amazon.